amiya-pattnaik/rest-atf/README.md

 req('http://your-api.com', function(err, res, body) {
     console.log(body);
 });
 ```
-Now, in the example above, all requests made with req will always have the headers x-access-token and User-Agent set.
+Now, in the example above, all requests made with req will always have the headers `x-access-token` and `User-Agent` set.
 This is ideal for setting headers like these, proxy servers, or TLS/SSL configurations.

 Throughout the rest of this section, we'll take a look at some more common features you'll come across:

 ## Proxies

-Whether your computer is behind a corporate proxy or you want to redirect your traffic to another country, at some point you may need to specify a proxy address.
-The simplest way to achieve this is to use the proxy option, which takes an address in which the traffic is proxied through:
+Whether your computer is behind a corporate proxy or you want to redirect your traffic to another country, at some point you may need to specify a `proxy` address.
+The simplest way to achieve this is to use the `proxy option`, which takes an address in which the traffic is proxied through:

 ```
 let options = {